JFWooten4/free-markets/group/stellar/interleaving-sdex/README.md

 [^values-7]: The material base functionalities of core embody a universal financial system, like efficient `payment` performance.
 But employing Soroban transctions cost more from all deployment, management, and processing standpoints.
 Might we focus on the existing efficeinceis in the protocol;s liquidty pools?

 [^values-8]: As [SPEEDEX develops](https://arxiv.org/pdf/2404.03201), future scaling can include liquidity pools in a comprehensive efficient system.
-This continuing the empowering decentralization promises of automated liquidity participation so that anyone can inclusively help build SDEX liquidity at [below transaction rates](https://groups.google.com/g/stellar-dev/c/GPjHIYPdud8/m/GvEF7R4UAQAJ).
+This continuing the empowering decentralization promises of automated liquidity participation so that anyone can inclusively help build SDEX liquidity as a [dominent use case](https://groups.google.com/g/stellar-dev/c/GPjHIYPdud8/m/GvEF7R4UAQAJ).
 Since this innovation emboldens the native liquidity functyions, might the best path forward become a CAP bringing native liquidiry to scale all together?

 [^values-9]: With native liquidity in one place, might all migrants and global transfers benefit from the best rates based on all avaliable liquidityy?
 Optimizations here can keep currency conversion at its lowest so that money gets to the places that truly [need it most](https://stellar.org/case-studies/irc).
 Wouldn't this be a better destination than an arbitrage bot, price slippage, or optimization miss?